cypress-io/cypress/cypress/v0.0/documentation/1-Getting Started/1-Writing Your First Test.md

 Test files may be written as either `.js` or `.coffee` files.

-To get started, simply create a new file called `app_spec.js` within your `tests` folder.
+To see an example of every command used in Cypress, open the `example_spec.js` within your `cypress/integration` folder.

 Navigate to `http://localhost:2020`.
 You should see this spec file listed inside of Cypress.

-[block:callout]
-{
-  "type": "warning",
-  "body": "If you already had specs written within a `tests` folder, you may see those listed in Cypress as well.
-For now, just ignore these and we'll come back to them later.", "title": "I already had test files"
-}
-[/block]
+To start writing tests for your app, simply create a new file called `app_spec.js` within your `cypress/integration` folder.
+Refresh `http://localhost:2020` and your new file should have appeared in the list.

 ***